-Successful candidates will join a well-equipped group of interactive lab members with diverse backgrounds and broad expertise in newly remodeled labs.
-The University of Rochester is unique for its sizeable community of RNA researchers, its Center for RNA Biology: From Genome to Medicine, and its RNA Structure and Function Cluster, all of which include members of the Medical Center, in which the Maquat lab resides, as well as the College of Arts and Sciences across the street.
+Successful post-doctoral applicants will join a well-equipped group of interactive lab members with diverse backgrounds and broad expertise in newly remodeled labs.
+The University of Rochester is unique for its sizeable community of RNA researchers, its Center for RNA Biology: From Genome to Therapeutics, and its RNA Structure and Function Cluster, all of which include members of the Medical Center, in which the Maquat lab resides, as well as the College of Arts, Sciences and Engineering across the street.

 Interested individuals should send a C.V., including a description of past and on-going research, and the names and contact information of three references to Dr. Maquat.

 - Dodging two bullets with one dsRNA-binding protein.
 Cell Cycle.
 13, 345-6.
 (2014 Feb 01).

 - The dharma of nonsense-mediated mRNA decay in Mammalian cells.
 Mol Cells.
 37, 1-8.
 (2014 Jan 30).

 - mRNA-mRNA duplexes that autoelicit Staufen1-mediated mRNA decay.
 Nat Struct Mol Biol.
 20, 1214-20.
 (2013 Oct 01).